top of page

 A word meant to heal can cut, and a silence meant to protect can leave someone bleeding.
 We forgive ourselves for the things we call “mistakes” and forget that others call them harm.

 Even our cruelty can come dressed in righteousness, wrapped in the belief that we are helping.
-We are full of contradictions and holy contradictions, too—how strange that grace and damage can live under the same roof.
+We are full of contradictions and holy contradictions too.
+It is strange that grace and damage can live under the same roof.

 Sometimes we don’t notice the way our love clings too tightly, or how our fear bites without warning.
 We can break someone’s spirit while believing we’re saving their soul.